An Oil Tint Recipe

-A week later than we had hoped I think we are finally getting there with a decision on finish for a beautiful 3 metre long bespoke table with a curved base.
+We are finally getting arriving at the final oil tint recipe for this beautiful 3 metre long bespoke table with a curved base.
 We often ask clients wanting something bespoke for any pictures of finishes or designs they may have seen elsewhere.
 It always helps us build up a picture of what they have in their mind.
 Until you actually see what it is they are thinking – you can never be too sure.
-And we have to get things absolutely right in order to give the client exactly what they want and indeed paying Makers for.
+And we have to get things absolutely right in order to give the client exactly what they want.

 Osmo Polyx Oil is a versatile protective oil originally made for flooring, but is now also widely used for furniture too.
 It is hard wearing and tough and is scratch and scuff resistant whilst protecting against liquid spills.
 Osmo oil has a distinct advantage over some finishes because it can be easily maintained and renovated if required.
 The ingredients of Osmo oil are made up of a unique blend of oils and waxes which are environmentally friendly and have a very low V.O .C.

 With 24 hours drying time in between each coat, the timing of any finishing is always crucial.
 We need dust free time in the workshop, so timing it with the right stage in the making of two kitchen units the other end of the workshop is important.
-We also want to take photos of the finished table afterwards, so we need plenty of time before our delivery date of 19th June.
+We also want to take photos of the finished table afterwards, so we need plenty of time before our delivery date in June.

-A light taupe base colour with a hint of white on top, yet still allowing the beautiful oak to show through – it has been a bit of a challenge, but I think we are getting there.
+It has been a bit of a challenge, but I think we are getting there.
 So the final recipe will be a first coat of Osmo polyx oil 3111 + secret ingredient to give us the grey/taupe base.
 A second coat of 3111 to add a hint of white/slightly limed effect.
 And a third and final coat of 3044 Raw to seal the deal.
 So there we have it.
 Recipe complete!